Protect your iPhone from threats with Avast One

 Trustjacking is a still-theoretical hacking vector by which a cybercriminal abuses the Wi-Fi sync function between iPhones and desktop computers.
 The idea is that when someone chooses to allow their iPhone or iPad to “trust” a PC, a hacker can step in and take advantage of this wireless access to manipulate the victim’s mobile device.

-Wi-Fi sync is available in both macOS Catalina via Finder as well as in macOS Mojave or earlier with iTunes.
+Since the release of macOS Catalina, Wi-Fi sync has been available via Finder.
 According to the researchers who discovered this potential vulnerability, if a hacker can get victims to unwittingly “trust” their computer, they could install malware, steal data, or capture screenshots.

 Always be careful when using public Wi-Fi and charging stations, and only accept Bluetooth pairings from devices you own or trust.